A recursive approach for the determination of the nice sections of width three which have a 4-crown stack as retract: Application

 The lower segments with height from one to six are listed in Table \ref{table_LS6}.
 The letters ``y'' and ``n'' indicate the result of our investigation whether the segment has a 4-crown stack as retract or not.
 For the posets 1, 10, 11, 111, and 101, we refer to common knowledge.
 The lower segment $10$ even has a retraction $r$ to a 4-crown with $r^{-1}(v) = \setx{v}$ for a point $v$ from the top level of the 4-crown, as shown in Figure \ref{fig_Retr10Crit5}a.

-For the posets with a final 0, we can decide by applying the dual of Corollary \ref{coro_P01_3C} referring to previous results in Table \ref{table_LS6}.
+For the posets with a final 0, we can apply the dual of Corollary \ref{coro_P01_3C} on previous results in Table \ref{table_LS6}.
 As an example, the posets $110$ and $100$ do not have a 4-crown stack as retract, because the 6-crown $P(0,1)$ does not have a suitable retract.
 And $1010$ and $1000$ have a 4-crown stack as retract because 10 is marked with ``y''.

 The bulk of the work concerns thus the lower segments $P$ with a 6-crown as final level-pair.
 They all are elements of $\fN_2$.
 For them, the integers in Table \ref{table_LS6} indicate the levels $k \in [0, h_P-1]$ for which $P(0 \rarr k)$ can be a $t$-base according to the results for lower segments with less height.
 For $1111$ it is 0 and 3: 0, because the antichain $P(0)$ is always a candidate for a $t$-base, and 3, because the poset $1111(0 \rarr 3) = 111$ is marked with ``y'' in the previous row.
-Because 1 and 11 are marked with ``n'' , the level indices 1 and 2 are missing in the list for $1111$.
+Because 1 and 11 are marked with ``n'', the level indices 1 and 2 are missing in the list for $1111$.

 The following criteria will be useful in our investigation: